Patrick Banggaard: Years abroad

 On 31 January 2017, Banggaard signed a three-and-a-half-year contract with German Bundesliga club SV Darmstadt 98 for a fee of €600,000.
 On 18 March, he made his debut for the team in the 1–0 away defeat to VfL Wolfsburg.
 In the second half of the 2016–17 season, he was utilised in nine games.
 As part of the team, he suffered relegation as bottom of the league table.
 In the 2.
 Bundesliga, he played in nine games, scoring one goal.

 Shortly before the end of the winter transfer period, he moved to the Dutch Eredivisie club Roda JC Kerkrade on loan until the end of the season.
 For the Limburg-based team he fought for a regular starting spot and was used in all 14 remaining games of the regular season, and was also used twice in the play-offs for promotion and relegation.
 With Roda, he experienced relegation from the Eredivisie; his second successive relegation with a team.

 In early-August 2018 he was sent on another loan, this time to the Cypriot First Division side Pafos FC.
 There, Banggaard competed for a regular place and finished the regular season with 20 appearances in the regular season.
 In the subsequent relegation round, for which Pafos qualified as eighth in the league table, he played in nine games.
 At the end of the season, Pafos managed to stay up in the league.

 SønderjyskE

 Banggaard joined SønderjyskE on 7 June 2019, signing a four-year contract.
 There, he was reunited with his former head coach from Midtjylland, Glen Riddersholm.
 He made his debut for the club on 14 July in a 2–1 win over Randers.
 Banggaard won the 2019–20 Danish Cup with SønderjyskE by beating AaB in a 2–0 win.
 The win marked the first trophy in club history.

+After prolonged injury problems, Banggaard confirmed in June 2023 that he had decided to end his career.